euppal/Floral/floral/docs/Structs.md

 Alongside the initializer, with the deinitializer `~TypeName() {}` you can perform necessary cleanup and free dynamically allocated memory.

-There is also the struct section `exposed get` which is composed of two keywords.
-A section declared `exposed` or `exposed get set` will have its members visible and externally mutable (`exposed get set` is the default).
-A section  declared `exposed get` will be externally visible and immutable.
+There is also the struct section `public get` which is composed of two keywords.
+A section declared `public` or `public get set` will have its members visible and externally mutable (`public get set` is the default).
+A section  declared `public get` will be externally visible and immutable.
 There is also `internal` which declares a section only accessible from within the `struct`.

 Here is an example:

 ```
 struct Sections {
-// exposed [get set]:
+// public [get set]:
     var open: Int;

 internal:
     var secret: Int; // only function members can access this

-exposed get:
+public get:
     var getter: Int; // can be read but not set
 };
 ```